HenryLevenNU/equation-game-repo/README.md

 ### 1.4  Game Instructions

-Once you start the game using the above instructions, simply follow the on-screen instructions.

-It will first ask you to choose the Settings by which the game will be determined.
-Remember to input a number 'e.g 5' for number of rounds

-Also, ensure you type 'Normal' or 'Hard' (not caps sensitive), or alternatively, 1 or 2 for these respectively.
+Once you start the game using the above instructions, simply follow the on-screen instructions for settings.
+Input a number 'e.g 5' for number of rounds and, for game difficulty, ensure you type 'Normal' or 'Hard' (not caps sensitive), or alternatively, 1 or 2 respectively.

-Round 1 will then start, and you will need to work out the value of 𝑥 by using algebraic principles.
-Learn more about solving simple algebraic equations [here](https://www.cliffsnotes.com/study-guides/basic-math/basic-math-and-pre-algebra/variables-algebraic-expressions-and-simple-equations/solving-simple-equations)
+Round 1 then starts, and you need to work out the value of 𝑥.

+Answer to 1 decimal place if it is a decimal.

+You can answer without decimals if it is a whole number.

+Learn more about solving equations [here](https://www.cliffsnotes.com/study-guides/basic-math/basic-math-and-pre-algebra/variables-algebraic-expressions-and-simple-equations/solving-simple-equations)

 Example 1:
 ```
 x + 3 = 5

-The answer is x = 2
+The answer is x=2
 ```